16bama0911/website-cloning-hosts-spoofing-project/README.md

 Additional defensive discussion is available in notes/defensive_analysis.md

 ### Ethical and Legal Notice
-This project was conducted strictly within an isolated lab enviroment.
+This project was conducted strictly within an isolated lab environment.
 No real users, credentials, or production systems were targeted.
 All content and infrastructure were created solely for educational and defensive research purposes.

 ### Key Skills Demonstrated
 - Virtualization and lab isolation